-It is not necessary to return the Award Notification unless you meet one of the conditions in the ADJUSTING OR DECLINING AWARDS section below.
+It is not necessary to return the Award Notification unless you meet one of the conditions in the ADJUSTING OR REJECTING AWARDS section below.

-Adjusting Or Declining Awards Sign, date, and return the award notice if:
+Adjusting Or Rejecting Awards Sign, date, and return the award notice if:

-- 1. You do not plan to enroll either on a full time (15 hours) or part time (9 hours) basis.
+- 1. You do not plan to enroll either on a full time (12-16 credits) or part time (3-11 credits) basis.
 When issuing initial award notices, the OFA assumes full time or part time enrollment for all students based upon their application, or previous enrollment status.
 Students planning to take less than a full time course load must indicate the number of hours they plan to take each semester and communicate that information to the OFA. - 2.
-You wish to decline one or more aid sources offered.
-Checks reject "REJ" on the line to the left of each award source you wish to decline.
-Students declining an aid source for one semester but wish to keep it for another must make this very clear on the award notice before returning it. - 3.
+You wish to reject one or more aid sources offered.
+Check the "reject" box on the line to the right of each award source you wish to reject.
+Students rejecting an aid source for one semester but wish to keep it for another must make this very clear on the award notice before returning it. - 3.
 You wish to advise the school of outside awards.
-Any aid source from outside of John Marshall, such as civic organizations, churches, etc., must be reported to, and sent to, the OFA to ensure that these sources are coordinated with Federal Student Aid and are properly credited to the student's account.
+Any aid source from outside of Atlanta's John Marshall/Savannah Law School, such as civic organizations, churches, etc., must be reported to, and sent to, the OFA to ensure that these sources are coordinated with Federal Student Aid and are properly credited to the student's account.
 Write the name of the aid source, the amount of the award and the applicable semester on the award letter and return it to OFA.
 It is most helpful to receive this information by August 1st for the fall term and November 1st for the spring term.
-Students should ask the awarding agency to make checks payable to Atlanta's John Marshall Law School and reference the student's full name and the last four digits of their social security number.
-This will allow John Marshall to credit the account immediately.
+Students should ask the awarding agency to make checks payable to Atlanta's John Marshall Law School or Savannah Law School and reference the student's full name and the last four digits of their social security number.
+This will allow the Bursar's Office to credit the account immediately.
 Funds will be returned to the aid source when students do not attend.
 Existing awards may require adjustments to accommodate the outside aid you may receive.